Health Indicator Report of Utah population characteristics: Education level in the population

 Education level is strongly related to health status.
-It is too simplistic to say that more education causes better health; however, higher levels of education often result in higher family income, greater self-determination and understanding of health and illness factors, improved mental health, and a higher level of social and family support.
+It is too simplistic to say that more education causes better health; however, higher levels of education often result in higher family income, greater self-determination, an understanding of health and illness factors, improved mental health, and a higher level of social and family support.
 All of those factors can result in better health.

 Notes**A blank in the confidence value column indicates that the estimate is controlled.
 A statistical test for sampling variability is not appropriate.
-2014-2018 American Community Survey 5-Year Estimates Table S1501
+2017-2021 American Community Survey 5-Year Estimates Table B15002 & S1501

 - U.S. Bureau of the Census

 - Highest Level of Attainment, Aged 25 Years or Over, Utah and U.S., 2021

 - Highest level of education by sex, Utahns age 25+, 2021